openvswitch/ovs/FAQ.md

    add new enumerations for your new field to "enum mf_field_id" in lib/meta-flow.h, following the existing pattern.
-Also, add support to miniflow_extract() in lib/flow.c for extracting your new field from a packet into struct miniflow.
+Also, add support to miniflow_extract() in lib/flow.c for extracting your new field from a packet into struct miniflow, and to nx_put_raw() in lib/nx-match.c to output your new field in OXM matches.
 Then recompile and fix all of the new warnings, implementing new functionality for the new field or header as needed.
 (If you configure with --enable-Werror, as described in [INSTALL.md], then it is impossible to miss any warnings.)

    If you want kernel datapath support for your new field, you also need to modify the kernel module for the operating systems you are